AzureHaze21/AprPoolAllocator/README.md

 ### Getting an allocator

-Allocators must be initialized from already existing memory pools by calling the specific constructor or with the ```getAllocator()``` method.
+Allocators must be initialized from already existing memory pools by calling the specific constructor or using the ```getAllocator()``` method.

 ```cpp
 Pool p;